 Types of Equipment

 Liebherr has an extensive line of cranes “of every kind and size,” from mobile cranes to tower cranes to maritime cranes.
-It also manufactures earthmoving equipment, mining equipment, wheel loaders, crawler tractors and loaders, telescopic handlers, drilling rigs, and dump trucks.
-Other areas of focus include concrete technology, aerospace, and transportation systems.
+It also manufactures earthmoving equipment, mining equipment, wheel loaders, crawler tractors and loaders, telescopic handlers, and drilling rigs.
+Other areas of focus include concrete technology, aerospace, gear technology and automation systems.
+Liebherr also makes refrigerators and other domestic appliances.

-Doosan Infracore is a South Korean company founded in 1937 as the first large-scale machine manufacturer on the Korean Peninsula.
-It sold $7.11 billion worth of construction machinery in 2021.
+Formerly Doosan Infracore, Develon is a South Korean company and subsidiary of HD Hyundai’s construction equipment business.
+It was founded in 1937 as the first large-scale machine manufacturer on the Korean Peninsula.
+Focusing on the expansion of its compact and heavy equipment lines, it surpassed $3.75 billion in revenue in 2023.

 Types of Equipment

-Doosan offers a line of products including excavators of all sizes, wheel loaders, articulated dump trucks, special applications machinery (customized for optimal various working conditions), and attachments.
+Doosan offers a line of products including excavators of all sizes, wheel loaders, articulated dump trucks (ADTs), special applications machinery (customized for optimal various working conditions), and attachments.

 Who Are the Largest Heavy Equipment Manufacturers in the World?

 While new models won’t be the same as old equipment, it’s important to consider which equipment operates similarly to what you’re used to and which has a steep learning curve.
-The more familiar you are with the equipment, the higher the productivity and the lower the likelihood for accidents.
+The more familiar you are with the equipment, the higher the productivity overall construction safety, which can lower the likelihood of accidents.
 The Occupational Safety and Health Administration (OSHA) provides training for heavy equipment operation.

 It’s important to understand the purpose of each piece of equipment, so you purchase equipment with the correct features.
 If you’re not sure which machine will work best, try renting equipment first.